2022 Kazakh presidential election

-A total of 12 candidates were nominated for the election, with just six qualifying for the ballot, including Qaraqat Äbden (National Alliance of Professional Social Workers) and Saltanat Tursynbekova (QA–DJ).
-Multiple female presidential candidates appeared on the ballot for the first time.
-Tokayev was supported by the People's Coalition, an electoral alliance formed by several pro-government parties as well as various public associations.
-Jiguli Dairabaev was nominated by the Auyl People's Democratic Patriotic Party, the only pro-government party in Kazakhstan to contest the election.
-Nūrjan Ältaev, a former Amanat MP and a member of the divided Coalition of Democratic Forces was barred from running by court order.
-This left Nurlan Auesbaev from the Nationwide Social Democratic Party to become the sole opposition candidate in the election.
-Virtually all presidential contestants challenging Tokayev were described as "pocket candidates", due to their relative obscurity and lack of popularity.
+A total of twelve candidates were nominated for the election, with six qualifying for the ballot.
+Among them were Qaraqat Äbden (National Alliance of Professional Social Workers) and Saltanat Tursynbekova (QA–DJ).
+For the first time, multiple female candidates appeared on the ballot.
+Tokayev was supported by the People’s Coalition, an electoral alliance of parliamentary parties including Amanat, Aq Jol, and the People’s Party, along with various public associations.
+Jiguli Dairabaev was nominated by the Auyl, the only pro-government party to contest the election.
+Nūrjan Ältaev, a former Amanat deputy and a member of the divided Coalition of Democratic Forces, was barred from running by court order.
+This left Nurlan Auesbaev as the only registered candidate from the self-proclaimed opposition Nationwide Social Democratic Party.
+Most of the candidates challenging Tokayev were seen as "pocket candidates" due to their relative obscurity and lack of popularity.

-The elections took place following the 2022 Kazakh unrest and the subsequent constitutional referendum.
-Campaigning focused on COVID-induced inflation, political reforms, democratization, and combating oligarchy.
-Additional issues included the public usage of the Kazakh language, as well as socioeconomic concerns on agriculture, family life, and feminism.
-Protests against the legitimacy of the election faced crackdowns and prosecution by the Kazakh government.
-Reports prevailed of internet blackouts, DDoS attacks, and government pressure towards independent Kazakh media.
+The elections followed the 2022 unrest and a constitutional referendum.
+Campaigns focused on issues like COVID-induced inflation, political reforms, democracy, and oligarchy.
+Other concerns included the use of the Kazakh language and socioeconomic issues related to agriculture, family life, and feminism.
+Protests questioning the legitimacy of the election were met with government crackdowns and prosecutions.
+Reports prevailed of internet outages, DDoS attacks, and pressure on independent media.

-Tokayev was widely expected to win the election.
-Exit polls indicated he received a majority of the vote.
-Tokayev was declared the winner in the early morning of 21 November 2022 after the preliminary results were published by the Central Election Commission, which on 22 November officially certified Tokayev's election.
-Tokayev was sworn in for his second term at the presidential inauguration that took place on 26 November at the Palace of Independence in Astana.
-Shortly thereafter, Tokayev called for the January 2023 Senate election before dissolving the 7th Parliament of Kazakhstan and scheduling the 2023 legislative election to take place on 19 March.
+Tokayev was widely expected to win the election, and exit polls showed he received the majority of votes.
+He was declared the winner early on 21 November 2022, with the Central Election Commission officially certifying his victory on 22 November.
+Tokayev was inaugurated for his second term on 26 November at the Palace of Independence in Astana.
+Shortly after, he called for a January 2023 Senate election, dissolved the 7th Parliament of Kazakhstan, and set a legislative election for 19 March 2023.

-In a statement, the Organization for Security and Co-operation in Europe (OSCE) praised the election as "efficiently prepared", while noting the lack of competitiveness.
-OSCE underlined the need for legislation to ensure "genuine pluralism".
+The Organization for Security and Co-operation in Europe (OSCE) praised the election’s preparation but noted the lack of competition, emphasizing the need for laws to ensure "genuine pluralism".